nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. The accountant enters command to edit a staff member with the relevent details.
+1. The accountant enters command to edit a staff member with the relevant details.
 2. The system validates the updated information.
 3. The system saves the updated staff member information in the address book.
    <br>Use case ends